 To galvanise support for the project, the Hospice announced the exciting news to an invited audience of business, local authority and community leaders at a launch event in Maidstone Town Hall yesterday, Thursday 7 March 2019.

 At the same time the charity revealed it would be hosting the first-ever sculpture trail in the County town, the star of the show was unveiled to reveal Elmer the Patchwork Elephant!

 Elmer, who turns 30 this year, is one of the most iconic and widely read children’s book series of all time.
-From June until September 2020, a herd of beautifully decorated Elmers will be marching off the page and onto the streets of Maidstone, providing a stunning tourist attraction in the town for the public to enjoy.
+In summer 2021, a herd of beautifully decorated Elmers will be marching off the page and onto the streets of Maidstone, providing a stunning tourist attraction in the town for the public to enjoy.

 Each Elmer will be uniquely designed by a different artist, and the Hospice aims to have over 40 Elmer sculptures available for sponsorship in iconic locations around the town.